cortexproject/cortex/docs/blocks-storage/convert-stored-chunks-to-blocks.md

 Plan files are then uploaded to the configured blocks-storage bucket (at the `-blocksconvert.bucket-prefix` location prefix), and local copies are deleted.
 After that, scanner continues with the next table until it scans them all or `-scanner.tables-limit` is reached.

-Note that even though `blocksconvert` has options for configuring different Index store backends, **it only supports BigTable at the moment.**
+Note that even though `blocksconvert` has options for configuring different Index store backends, **it only supports BigTable and DynamoDB at the moment.**

 It is expected that only single Scanner process is running.
 Scanner does the scanning of multiple table subranges concurrently.

-Scanner exposes metrics with `cortex_blocksconvert_scanner_` prefix, eg. total number of scanned index entries of different type, number of open files (scanner doesn't close currently plan files until entire table has been scanned), scanned BigTable rows and parsed index entries.
+Scanner exposes metrics with `cortex_blocksconvert_scanner_` prefix, eg. total number of scanned index entries of different type, number of open files (scanner doesn't close currently plan files until entire table has been scanned), scanned rows and parsed index entries.

-**Scanner only supports schema version v9, v10 and v11.
+**Scanner only supports schema version v9 on DynamoDB; v9, v10 and v11 on BigTable.
 Earlier schema versions are currently not supported.**

 ### Scheduler